-Colonel Steve McCain is the Director of Defense Policy Practice at the law firm K&L Gates.
+Colonel Steve McCain, USAF (Ret) is the Director of Defense Policy Practice at the law firm K&L Gates.
 He retired from the Department of Defense (DOD) after twenty-six years of service and now focuses on national security policy and appropriations.
 He provides analysis and counsel for the defense, energy, and homeland security industries, academia, and other nonprofit organizations regarding federal business development, budget and acquisition, as well as congressional actions.

 Prior to joining K&L Gates, Colonel McCain was the director of legislative affairs, U.S. Pacific Command, and principal advisor to the combatant commander for all congressional liaison from 2002 to 2005.
 He advocated directly with Congress and professional committee staff for programs, budgets, and policies, and executed legislative strategy which improved global defense force capability.
 Colonel McCain supported visiting congressional delegations in Hawaii and the Asia-Pacific region and provided critical support for senior military leadership testimony before Congress.